bec-archer/SR80-Manuals/user-manual.md

 - **Status** — show only jobs with items at a specific stage (Checked In, In Progress, Tested, Complete)
 - **Machine Type** — if machine types are turned on in admin settings, you can filter by those too
 - **Reason for Service** — tap one or more service reasons to filter by why the equipment was brought in.
 If you select multiple reasons, the job must have an item with ALL of those reasons.
+- **QR Tags** — flip the **"Show Items Without QR Tag Only"** toggle to narrow the board to jobs that still have at least one item without a QR sticker.
+A "No QR Tag" chip appears below the toolbar; tap **X** to remove it.
+Use this to find items that need stickers without walking the shop floor checking item-by-item.
+(Heads up: when you're offline, the app can't verify which items already have stickers, so this filter shows everything in the cache instead of hiding items it can't check — flip it back off until you're back on Wi-Fi.)

 When filters are active, the filter button fills in blue and a row of **filter chips** appears below the toolbar.
 Each chip shows what's being filtered (e.g., "Type: Cylinder") with an **X** to remove that specific filter.
 Tap **Clear All** to remove all filters at once.